rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 In this project the PIC controller on the Control&sensor board in the Ascent Rock controlbox is replaced by a interface-adapter to a Raspberry Pi.

-Since I couldn't find schematics I made these myself via reverse engineering.
+Since I couldn't find elektronic schematics I made these myself via reverse engineering.
 So there may be some errors in the diagrams!

 ## The Control Box
 In the control box you will find the following things: